How to outsource lead generation successfully

 Marketing Qualified Lead (MQL)

 A marketing qualified lead is an individual who has engaged with your marketing material in some way.
-They may have downloaded a whitepaper, so have shown some interest, but an MQL is not ready for a sales call.
+They will have shown some interest, like downloading some content or signing up to a newsletter, but an MQL is not ready for a sales call.

 Sales Qualified Lead (SQL)

 A sales qualified lead is an individual who has engaged with your business in a way that explicitly indicates that they are interested in buying your product or service.
 An example of an SQL would be someone who has responded positively to a prospecting email.

 A product qualified lead is an individual who has used your product, thereby showing interest in becoming a customer.
 PQLs generally apply to businesses that run free trials, or offer free tools (like our free B2B email toolkit!)

 Lead generation outsourcing simply means bringing in an external lead generation company to assist with driving leads into your sales team.
 Such a company may specialise in one particular aspect of business development – like cold calling – or could be a more generalised marketing agency.

 Every company will be generating demand for their product or service internally in some way.
 But a fully mature marketing strategy uses multiple channels and methods – both inbound and outbound – to deliver more leads and make demand generation more resilient to changes and events outside of a company’s control.